googleapis/release-please-action/README.md

 ### Supporting multiple release branches

 `release-please` has the ability to target not default branches.
 You can even use separate release strategies (`release-type`).
-To configure, simply configure multiple workflows that specify a different `default-branch`es:
+To configure, simply configure multiple workflows that specify a different `default-branch`:

 Configuration for `main` (default) branch (`.github/workflows/release-main.yaml`):
 ```yaml